TurboWarp/extensions/CONTRIBUTING.md

  - **Don't submit code that is entirely LLM-generated**.
 There must be a human involved in reviewing and testing all changes.
 Even if you didn't write the code, it's under your name.
 If you can't understand your own code, we have no hope of understanding either.
  - **Reviewers are volunteers**.
 They are free to weigh your usage of AI in deciding whether or when to review your change.

+### Agentic LLMs
+Code by agentic LLMs will not be accepted and any pull requests purporting to be written by one will be closed immediately.

 ## Acceptance criteria

 These categories of extensions are **highly discouraged**: